hossbeast/fab/libxapi/README.md

 When an error is thrown, the callstack unwinds and the function returns an exit value : an unsigned integer that encodes the error table (in the high bits) and error code (in the low bits).

-### XAPI_MODE_ERRCODE
+### XAPI_MODE_ERRORCODE

-If you compile with -DXAPI_MODE_ERRCODE, unwinding is accomplished by means of the exit value.
+If you compile with -DXAPI_MODE_ERRORCODE, unwinding is accomplished by means of the exit value.

-It is not necessary to link with libxapi-xapi.so when compiling with -DXAPI_MODE_ERRCODE
+It is not necessary to link with libxapi-xapi.so when compiling with -DXAPI_MODE_ERRORCODE

 ### XAPI_MODE_STACKTRACE